andyl/vim-textobj-elixir/README.md

-# Make text objects with various elixir block structures
+# Vim text objects for elixir block structures

 This Vim plugin makes text objects with various elixir block structures.
 Many end-terminated blocks are parsed using regex, indentation and syntax